zarrarkhan/00Rzk_ScriptsMaster/README.md

-# rJGCRI CHarts Maps Colors
+# rJGCRI Charts Maps Colors
 R scripts to create figures and maps and color schemes